frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

 date: '2022-01-25'
 excerpt: >-
-  Discover what is special about it, how you and your customers can benefit from it and how you can conduct a risk-based approach to CDD with Ondorse.
+  Discover what is special about it, how you and your customers can benefit from it and how you can implement a risk-based approach with Ondorse.
 image_alt: gun-financing
 thumb_image_alt: lorem-ipsum
 seo: